 Computer forensics professionals are referred to by many titles, including computer forensics investigators, digital media analysts, and digital forensics detectives.
 Though the names are different, they each describe the same career.
 Each of these positions is concerned with the investigation of digital media.

 Education and Computer Forensics

 The most common career path for a computer forensics professional begins with experience in law enforcement or computer security.
-Many computer forensic specialists start their careers as security guards or law enforcement officers that want to put their skills to use is slightly less risky positions.
-Computer forensics certificate programs expand on career knowledge and provide information on computer forensics techniques and tools.
+Many computer forensic specialists start their careers as security guards or law enforcement officers that want to put their skills to use in a different (or slightly less risky) position.
+Computer forensics certificate programs can help to bolster career knowledge with information on computer forensics techniques and tools.

 Computer forensics programs are also available for those with no law enforcement or computer security background.
-These programs typically result in associate's degrees or bachelor's degrees, and instruct the students on pertinent legal issues, computer skills, and forensics tools that they will need to enter the workforce as a computer forensics professional.
+These programs typically result in associate's degrees or bachelor's degrees, and instruct the students on legal issues, computer skills and forensics tools relevant to the computer forensics workplace.

-Computer forensics professionals who possess a bachelor's degree and seek continued education in their field often obtain a master's degree in computer forensics.
-Graduate degrees in computer forensics can help advance your career, making you eligible for positions as forensic team leaders or bureau supervisors.
-With an advanced degree, you also gain the credibility to attract large corporate clients as a freelance computer forensics specialist.
+Computer forensics professionals who possess a bachelor's degree and seek continued education in their field often decide to earn a master's degree in computer forensics, which can lead to a position as a forensic team leader or a bureau supervisor.
+A graduate degree can also be a good source of credibility when trying to attract large corporate clients as a freelance computer forensics specialist.